 to only send requests to the Procurement Department when the budget exceeds a certain threshold;

-to set up a procurement department for each subsidiary (or at regional level); this can help reduce the complexity.
+to set up a procurement department for each subsidiary (or at the regional level); this can help reduce the complexity.

 Another aspect that can add complexity is the platform itself - some procurement solutions are really hard to use, so it’s understandable that procurement executives would want to avoid using them as much as possible.